Can I Place My 6-Month-Old Up for Adoption?

-It’s not uncommon for women to wonder if their child will resent them after being placed for adoption.
+It’s not uncommon for women to wonder if their child will resent them after being placed for adoption, no matter how young or old they are at the time of placement.
 However, that couldn’t be farther from the truth.
 In today’s adoptions, every adopted child has the opportunity to get to know their birth mother after the adoption and re-connect with them throughout their life.

 How Can I Give Up a Baby for Adoption at 6 Months?